 “It’s an honor to meet you again,” said Jay, “but why?”

 Jango took air through his teeth.
-His good eye scrutinized Jay, and Dan, and Bob, and Lyn, as if judging their worth.
-“There is a story,” he began, “of a sage who knew how the world would end.
-This sage lived in a cave, and men would climb to the cave to ask the sage how the world would end.
+His good eye squinted at each of them.
+“There is a story,” he began, after judging them worthy of hearing it, “of a sage who knew how the world would end.
+Men would climb to the sage’s cave to ask how the world would end.
 But the sage would never answer.

-“One day,” continued Jango, “someone climbed into the cave and asked, ‘great sage, how will the world end?’
-And the sage, as usual, said nothing.
-They just sat facing the cave’s rear.
+“One day,” continued Jango, “someone climbed to the cave and asked, ‘great sage, how will the world end?’ and the sage, as usual, said nothing.
+They just sat facing the darkness.